 You may be able to see stains and another crud when you look in the machine, but much of this is hidden in the hoses and other out-of-sight places.
 It needs a monthly “acid bath.”

 Citric acid, Dishwasher Magic, and Affresh all safely and effectively remove limescale, iron, soap scum, grease, and food stains that build up inside the dishwasher.
-And unlike the drink powers, also kill germs and extends the life of your dishwasher while improving its cleaning performance.
+And unlike the drink powers, also kill germs and extend the life of your dishwasher while improving its cleaning performance.

 If you use Tang or citric acid, fill both detergent cups.
 If lemonade Kool-Aid, pour the contents of one packet into each of the detergent cups.
 Run the empty dishwasher through a complete cycle using the hottest setting available.